ChrisTowles/blog/content/posts-in-progress/people-I-follow-on-twitter.md

 Do they refactor a lot?
 Do they use test?
 Do they have the same sensibilities about best practices that I tend to.
 Would I like to work with them....

 Do you open up a code that they've contributed and just amazed at how elegant it is?
-How simple it might if you're first glance but just how well it's off the problem where I know that I head offered or try to solve the same problem.
-My my solution would be 10 times as much code and twice as likely to break.
+How simple it might if your first glance but just how well it's off the problem where I know that I head offered or try to solve the same problem.
+My solution would be 10 times as much code and twice as likely to break.

 Those are the people I try to follow.
 To learn from.
 To imitate.